aus-plant-phenomics-network/appn-schema/doc/appn_Trait.md

 * http://ddialliance.org/Specification/DDI-CDI/1.0/RDF/Concept
 * https://schema.org/DefinedTerm
 ## Properties
+* [appn:Variable](/doc/appn_Variable.md) **appn:hasTrait** appn:Trait
-* [appn:Variable](/doc/appn_Variable.md) appn:hasTrait appn:Trait - Representation of a Trait using a defined Scale.
+    * Representation of a Trait using a defined Scale.
 In the DDI-CDI Variable Cascade, a Variable is a RepresentedVariable or an InstanceVriable.